mongodb/docs/source/core/replication.rst

      mongod --replSet [setname]

 Replace "``[setname]``" with the name of the replica set that the arbiter will join.
-Then in the :option:`mongo` shell, while connected to the *current primary* node, issue the following command:
+Then in the :program:`mongo` shell, while connected to the *current primary* node, issue the following command:

 .. code-block:: javascript